robotmonkey1000/MinecraftServerProxy/readme.md

 - This is how far I have gotten so far.
 But this will continue!
 There is still much for me to learn and play with.
 Keep checking back and I will update this with my findings for packets and my process.
 Thanks for stopping by!

 ## Findings
+These are all examples of each type of packet.
+They are not gonna always be exactly what you see here.
+Lengths and information change.

 ### Message:
 |Packet Length | Packet ID | Message Length | Message        |